jqkul/eviolite/README.md

 # Eviolite
-Rust library for evolutionary algorithms
+Eviolite is a set of tools and algorithms for using evolutionary algorithms in Rust.